 Acre Trader Ratings at a Glance

-If you walked into a supermarket and asked people a hypothetical question about what kind of real estate they would invest in if they had unlimited funds, you’d get a variety of good answers.
+If you walked into a supermarket and asked people a hypothetical question about what kind of real estate investing they would take part in if they had unlimited funds, you’d get a variety of good answers.
 Some shoppers would say they’d invest in apartment buildings, while others would tell you they would put their money into commercial properties like the one they were shopping in.

 Maybe that’s why farmers have historically struggled to access the kind of capital they need to buy farmland and the equipment they need to expand their operations.
 That’s where AcreTrader steps in.
 This groundbreaking alternative investment platform focuses on bringing agricultural opportunities like farms to the larger investing public.